daniel-keogh/gesture-tetris/README.md

 First, please make sure you have [Node.js](https://nodejs.org/en/) installed on your system.

-You should then run the following to install the project dependencies.
+You should then run the following command to install the project's dependencies.

 ```sh
 $ npm install